rubynoel/pwc-snappy/setup/README.md

 ## Executing the scripts

-From the root of the setup directory, execute the following
+From the root of the repository, execute the following

 ```
-sh setup.sh
+cd setup && sh setup.sh

 ```